 So you’re now overwhelmed with “laziness” and started searching for a cure.
 I feel you.

-INFPs, also known as the Dreamer in the 16 Myers-Briggs personality types, are known for their procrastination and spontaneity.
+INFPs, also known as the Dreamers in the 16 Myers-Briggs personality types, are known for their procrastination and spontaneity.
 They rarely follow schedules and love to cancel trips planned way ahead of time.

 INFP means Introverted-iNtuitive-Feeling-Prospecting.
 I don’t know why, but these 4 aspects of INFPs just shout “Procrastination” to me.